caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 4. Now you can build everything with `gulp` command

 Native part of emulators is plain cmake project, you can open it in your favorite editor.
-Project have following targets:
+Project have the following targets:

 1. **`sokol`** - js-dos v7 native version: dosbox + UI based on [sokol](https://github.com/floooh/sokol).
 This version is exactly the same as the web version. **You should use this target